Contrary to popular belief, you can put silver in the dishwasher without causing harm, provided you are careful to follow a simple set of rules.

-No, I believe the problem is the way you’re loading the machine and your choice of dishwasher detergent.
+Dear Anne: I believe the serious problem is the way you’re loading the machine and also your choice of dishwasher detergent.

-Case in point: The small pie server in the photo above is one of my favorite things.
-I love it for its size and just the way it feels in my hand.
+Case in point: This small pie server is one of my favorite things.
+I love it for its size and the way it feels in my hand.
 I use it daily and it goes in the dishwasher every evening—by itself in its own little compartment so that it is not touching any other type of metal.
-Since I inherited it many years ago I have done nothing to it but use it, clean it and enjoy it.
+Since I inherited it many years ago I have done nothing to it but follow the rules (coming right up), use it, clean it, and enjoy it.

 Tarnish vs. electrolytic reaction

 Tarnish is the result when sulfur in the air reacts with silver.
-What you see is not tarnish but rather a reaction that occurs when silver comes in direct contact with other types of metal in the dishwashing process.
+What you see on your flatware that’s been through the dishwasher is not tarnish but rather an electrolytic reaction that occurs when silver comes in direct contact with other types of metal in the dishwashing process.
 I’m going to assume that you include other items in the dishwasher along with the silver pieces.
 But don’t worry, there is an easy way to prevent this.